-Designed by Dr Paul Anderson, the TLUD Champion is a top-lit updraft and batch-loading stove that can be self-constructed by end users.
+Designed by Dr. Paul Anderson, the TLUD Champion is a top-lit updraft and batch-loading stove that can be self-constructed.

 Introduction video about the TLUD champion is available.

 Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all.